ethereum-lists/contracts/README.md

 This list is an effort to identify deployed contracts instances given their chain and address, by listing the project they belong to, along with some basic features.
 The goal is to be able to provide information about an address when a user is interacting with it, as well as tracking security contact information for known projects in the event that a vulnerability is found in a given contract address.

+**Work in progress**

 ## Contracts entries

-Each contract entry is stored in a separate file at `contracts/CHAINID/ADDRESS.json`, where the `CHAINID` is the EIP155 numeric identifier of the chain (as listed in chainlist.org), and `ADDRESS` is the checksummed deployment address.
+Each contract entry is stored in a separate file at `contracts/CHAINID/ADDRESS.json`, where the `CHAINID` is the EIP155 numeric identifier of the chain (as listed in chainlist.org), and `ADDRESS` is the lowercase deployment address.
 Each entry contains at least a `project` field, that maps to an entry in the `projects` folder (see below), as well as:

 - `name`: User-friendly name of the contract
 - `contractName`: Name of the contract in the Solidity source code
+- `source`: Where the contract entry was imported from
-- `tags`: Properties of the contract, such as `factory` or `proxy`
+- `tags`: List of properties of the contract, such as `factory` or `proxy`
+- `features`: Extended features of the contract

-Example from `contracts/1/0x1F98431c8aD98523631AE4a59f267346ea31F984.json`:
+Example from `contracts/1/0x1f98431c8ad98523631ae4a59f267346ea31f984.json`:

 ```json
 {